datageneration/castanet/exampleSite/content/about/about.md

 ## Data Analytics Colloquium

-Introducing the latest in Data Science
+Introducing the latest in Data Science focusing on applications in social, political and policy sciences.